B2B Personas: Joseph Campbell’s Hero’s Journey w/ Ardath Albee – Matchcast Episode 11.0

 [27:24] Final Thoughts

 CHRIS: Welcome to Matchcast everyone, thank you for joining us.
-I’m Chris and we are very happy to be joined today by Ardath Albee.
+I’m Chris and we are very happy to be joined today by ARDATH: Albee.

 Ardath is CEO and B2B marketing strategist for a consulting firm Marketing Interactions.
 Thirty years in business management marketing operations to help clients create persona-driven digital marketing strategy.
 Ardath is the author of a couple books including Digital Relevance, her most recent.